tychovbh/js-expansion/README.md

     name: 'klaas'
 })

+OR

+// Add new element to the Array if the value is already present in the collection is does not adds it again. const addCollection = collection.save(1)

 // Update existing element in the array (default updates on key `id`) const updateCollection = collection.save({
     id: 1,